RytTnk/Jaist_AWS/README.md

 # JAIST_AWS
 introduction to how to use AWS through JAIST CLOUD

+0.

+1.
+ - ` sudo yum update `
+ -
+ - In a case you download cudnn() in Windows, you need to change its identify into arbitary one.

 ## Evironment and Spec.
+- Amazon Linux AMI like Redhat distribution
 - CPU
 - GPU p2
 - mem